Sleep Chart

-A child sleep chart can be used to solve sleep issues.
+A child sleep chart can be used to solve sleep issues by motivating kids to stay in their bed.

 I personally have a lot more patience with my kids when I know that from 8 PM I will have some “me time”.
 At 8 PM I need my kids to stay in bed so that I can get the house organized, relax and do what I have to do.
 Sometimes I feel guilty for wanting them to go to sleep so that I can enjoy some time to myself but since I know that they really need their sleep and it is for their own good I am confident that it is in their best interest to go to sleep on time.